Self-Publishing

 • Broader Reach: This approach maximises your potential audience but lacks KU’s promotional advantages.

 • Royalties and Pricing: Royalties vary by platform but generally hover around 70% for ebooks priced in the £2.99 to £9.99 range.
-You maintain full control over pricing, rights, and marketing.
+You maintain full control over pricing.

 • ISBN Ownership: Wide distribution usually requires owning your own ISBN to list your book properly in retailer catalogues and databases.